 - 1. Do not touch suspicious items.

 - 2. Move everyone away to a safe distance.

 - 3. Prevent others from approaching.

-- 4. Communicate safely to staff, business visitors and the public.
+- 4. Safely communicate instructions to staff, business visitors and public.

 - 5. Use hand-held radios or mobile phones away from the immediate vicinity of a suspect item, remaining out of line of sight and behind hard cover.

 - 6. Notify the police.

 - 7. Ensure that whoever found the item or witnessed the incident remains on hand to brief the police.

 Effective security plans are simple, clear and flexible, but must be compatible with any existing plans e.g. evacuation plans and fire safety strategies.
 Everyone must be clear about what they need to do in a particular incident.
-Once made, your plans must be followed, other than when exceptional circumstances dictate otherwise.
+Once made, your plans must be followed, except when circumstances dictate otherwise.